stabu-dev/MindustryModTemplate/README.md

 *   **Using GitHub Actions (Recommended):**
     *   Push your changes to your GitHub repository.
-    *   The CI workflow (defined in `.github/workflows/ci.yml`) will automatically build both Desktop and Android JARs.
+    *   The CI workflow (defined in `.github/workflows/ci.yml` and **manually updated by you as described in step 4**) will automatically build both Desktop and Android JARs.
     *   You can download these from the "Artifacts" section of the completed workflow run.
-The Android-compatible JAR will be named like `My Awesome Mod (Android).zip` (containing the JAR, name derived from `displayName`).
+The cross-platform JAR artifact might be named something like `MyAwesomeMod (in a box).zip` (containing `MyAwesomeMod.jar`), depending on how you updated `ci.yml`.
-    *   When you create a GitHub Release, the Android-compatible JAR is automatically uploaded.
+    *   When you create a GitHub Release, the cross-platform JAR (e.g., `MyAwesomeMod.jar`) is automatically uploaded if you configured `ci.yml` correctly.

 *   **Local Android Build (Optional):**
     If you need to build for Android locally: